nyc-crh/site/content/plain-text/palante.md

 ---
-date: 1000-01-01
-displaydate:
 title: Palante (text and image description)
 layout: plain-text
 draft: false
 ---

-Newspaper cover.
+Newspaper cover

-Palante Latin Revolutionary News service.
-Young Lords party.
-Twenty-five cents.
+## Palante Latin Revolutionary News Service

+Young Lords party

+Twenty-five cents

 Tengo Puerto Rico en mi Corazon, Y L P.

-Photo of Latino and black young people.
-In front of a Puerto Rican flag.

-They're all facing the camera.
-With serious expressions on their faces.
-One of the women and two of the men are wearing a beret with the button pinned on.
+Photo of Latino and Black young people in front of a Puerto Rican flag.They're all facing the camera with serious expressions on their faces.
+One of the women and two of the men are wearing a beret with a button pinned on the front

-Central Committee
+Central Committee:

-Minister of defense Juan Gonzales.
+- Minister of Defense, Juan Gonzalez

-Chief of staff one Fe or teas.
+- Chief of Staff Juan "Fi" Ortiz

-Field marshal, Gloria Gonzales.
+- Field Marshal, Gloria Gonzalez

-Minister of economic development, Denise Oliver.
+- Minister of Economic Development, Denise Oliver

-Field marshal David Perez.
+- Field Marshal David Perez

-Minister of information, Pablo.
-Goosmann
+- Minister of Information, Pablo "Yoruba" Guzman

-central committee.

-Volume three, number three, published by monthly.
+Volume 3 No. 3, Published Bi-Monthly.

+Cover story inside

+Defense supplement

-Cover story inside.
-Defense supplement.
-Black Panther party.
+Black Panther Party